Frequently Asked Questions

 In our tests, we’ve found neither of FactSet’s approaches to be predictive.

 Why is your approach better and how can you prove it?

 Robust estimates of point-in-time betas overcome limitations of Brinson/RBS and result in predictive attributions and risk exposures.
-This is demonstrated both with the persistence of security selection skill and with the correlation of returns predicted by current exposures with future realized returns.
+This is demonstrated by the persistence of security selection skill as well as by the correlation of returns predicted by current exposures with future realized returns.

 If RBS fails to capture changing exposures, why not just look at rolling regressions?